 Add an Input Component to the Engine

-The input component of the game follows the same pattern as the other core engine modules such as the vertex buffer or the game loop.
-A well-defined input module should allow the rest of the game engine to query keyboard state changes without being distracted by any details.
-To accurately capture keyboard state changes, the input component will be integrated with the core of game loop.
+Recall that the loop component is part of the core of the game engine and should not be accessed by the client game developer.
+In contrast, a well-defined input module should support the client game developer to query keyboard states without being distracted by any details.
+For this reason, the input module will be defined in the src/engine folder.

-Create a new file in the src/engine/core folder and name it input.js.
+Create a new file in the src/engine folder and name it input.js.

-Define a set of keyboard keys to map key codes.
+Define a dictionary to capture the key code mapping.

 "use strict"